coderefinery/documentation/_episodes/07-recommendations.md

 - Documentation needs to be close to the source code and evolve with the source code.
 - When using code review make sure that new functionality always comes with documentation.

+### Sphinx or GitHub pages or both?

+- GitHub pages typically serves one version (one branch).
+It is often used as the project/group/personal page.
+- Sphinx can serve several versions (several branches/tags) at the same time.
+- Some projects use both.
+- It is a good idea to keep source code, web sources, and possibly also Sphinx source all in the same repository, tracking a common history.

 ---

 ## Human aspects